-Alternatively, prospective studies can be used to evaluate an omics-based test by performing the assay at the start of the study and then following patients for their clinical outcome.
+Alternatively, prospective studies can be used to evaluate an omics-based test by performing the assay at the start of the study and then following patients for clinical outcomes.
 Again, all of the key details need to be specified up front in the protocol.
 The details of the study design should be tailored to appropriately answer the clinical question definitively.
-Several review articles are available that describe the potential study designs for the evaluation of prognostic and predictive tests (26–29).
-Details of specific designs and statistical approaches are available for some Bayesian approaches (30,31), adaptive or sequential approaches (32,33), and standard frequentist approaches (34–36).
-This has been and continues to be an active research area in statistics, which means that a design can be found or developed to appropriately address the clinical question in the population of interest.
+Several review articles are available that describe the potential study designs for the evaluation of prognostic and predictive tests (31–34).
+Details of specific designs and statistical approaches are available for Bayesian approaches (35,36), adaptive or sequential approaches (37,38), and standard frequentist approaches (39–41).
+This has been and continues to be an active research area in statistics, which means that designs are continually evolving to appropriately address the clinical question in the population of interest.

-In the design, careful consideration should be given to the power and sample size.
+In the design, careful consideration should be given to the study power and sample size.
 A prospective study in which patients may be undergoing painful biopsies or unnecessary treatment should not be done unless there is a high probability of definitively answering the scientific question.
 Likewise, precious archived specimens should not be wasted on a retrospective study that is under-powered.
 Most standard statistical tools for power analysis apply to prognostic tests, however predictive or therapy-guiding omics-based tests require a different approach.
-Many protocols of predictive tests are powered to detect the interaction effect between the treatment and the test (37).
-The existence of a treatment by test interaction is necessary but not sufficient for the test to be useful in guiding therapy (38).
-Tools for power and sample size analysis have been designed to specifically address the question of a qualitative interaction (39–41).
+Many protocols for predictive tests are powered to detect the interaction effect between the treatment and the test (42).
+The existence of a treatment-by-test interaction is necessary but not sufficient for the test to be useful in guiding therapy (43).
+Tools for power and sample size analysis have been designed to specifically address the question of a qualitative interaction (44–46).

 Are the development and validation samples strictly separated?

-This issue has come up in previous sections, yet this error occurs so frequently that it needs to be highlighted in its own section.
+This issue has been discussed in previous sections, yet this error occurs so frequently that it requires an in depth discussion.
 The evaluation sample for the assessment of a prognostic or predictive test needs to be completely independent from the development sample.
-This is especially true for omics-based tests, whose development is often complex and convoluted.
+This is especially true for omics-based tests, whose development is often complex.
 Any information from the evaluation sample that leaks into the development sample can bias the results, making tests appear better than they truly are.

 Leaking information between samples can happen in subtle ways.
-Sometimes, part of the model development process is done on the validation data again.
-This is called partial resubstitution (16).
+Sometimes, part of the model development process is repeated on the validation data.
+This is called partial resubstitution (21).
 For example, a common model development approach is to first filter a subset of 50 genes from a larger set of 450,000 based on their observed association with the outcome.
 Then, the 50 genes are put into a regression model to develop a single risk score.
 Occasionally, investigators will perform the filtering on the development sample and then re-estimate the regression model using the combined development and validation samples.
 This gives overly optimistic estimates of the performance of the algorithm.
 Partial resubstitution can be difficult to detect when the model development is more complex, and if cross-validation is used to estimate the performance.